UANATACA/ONESHOT-REPO/oneshot_gui.md

 <br></br>

-> Test environment
+> TEST environment

 **Requirements:**

-- Billing credentials for the Uanataca test environment.
+- Billing credentials for Uanataca test environment.

 One-Shot Optimizer is already configured to use the Uanataca test environment.
-To start testing One-Shot Signature, it is enough to configure your Uanataca billing account for test environment.
+To start testing One-Shot Signature, it is enough to configure your Uanataca Billing account for test environment.

 To do so, open the settings file `custom.ini` and insert the provided username and password under the [BILLING] section.

+Custom.ini folder:

 **/opt/oneshot_optimizer/common/etc/custom.ini** or custom mapped volume (Docker)

 **/opt/bit4id/oneshot_optimizer/etc/custom.ini** (Virtual Machine)

-Password must be inserted in base64 format.
-Run this command to convert your password to base64
+**Password must be inserted in base64 format.** Run this command to convert your password to base64

 	echo -n <<billing_password>> | base64